I Believe (Frankie Laine song)

 "I Believe" is a popular song written by Ervin Drake, Irvin Abraham (as "Irvin Graham"), Jack Mendelsohn (as "Jimmy Shirl") and Al Stillman in 1952.
-The most popular version was recorded by Italian-American singer Frankie Laine, and spent eighteen weeks at No. 1 on the UK Singles Chart.
+The most popular version was recorded by American singer Frankie Laine.
+Laine's version was especially popular in the United Kingdom, where it remained at the top of the UK Singles Chart for 18 non-consecutive weeks and is Britain's second longest-running number one song of all time.

 Background

 "I Believe" was commissioned and introduced by Jane Froman on her television show, and became the first hit song ever introduced on television.
 Froman, troubled by the outbreak of the Korean War in 1950, asked Drake, Graham, Shirl and Stillman to compose a song that would offer hope and faith to the populace.
 They completed the song in the fall of 1952.
 Froman's commercial recording reached No. 11 in the Billboard charts during a 10-week stay.
 "I Believe" has been recorded by many others, and has become both a popular and religious standard.